jdjakub/phd-thesis/ch-tech-dims.md

 Studying *programming systems* is not merely about taking a programming language and looking at the tools that surround it.
 It presents a *paradigm shift* \cite{Kuhn} to a perspective that is, at least partly, *incommensurable* with that of languages.
 When studying programming languages, everything that matters is in the program code; when studying programming systems, everything that matters is in the *interaction* between the programmer and the system.
 As documented by Gabriel\ \cite{PLrev}, looking at a *system* from a *language* perspective makes it impossible to think about concepts that arise from interaction with a system, but are not reflected in the language.
 Thus, we must proceed with some caution.
 As we will see, when we talk about Lisp as a programming system, we mean something very different from a parenthesis-heavy programming language!

 # Contributions
+While we do have new ideas to propose, part of our contribution is integrating a wide range of existing concepts under a common umbrella.
+This work is spread out across different domains, but each part connects to programming systems or focuses on a specific characteristic they may have.

 We propose a common language as an initial step towards a more progressive research on programming systems.
 Our set of *technical dimensions* seeks to break down the holistic view of systems along various specific "axes".
 The dimensions identify a range of possible design choices, characterized by two extreme points in the design space.
 They are not quantitative, but they allow comparison by locating systems on a common axis.
 We do not intend for the extreme points to represent "good" or "bad" designs; we expect any position to be a result of design trade-offs.
 At this early stage in the life of such a framework, we encourage agreement on descriptions of systems first in order to settle any normative judgements later.

 The set of dimensions can be understood as a map of the design space of programming systems (Figure\ \ref{fig:tech-dims-diagram}).
 Past and present systems will serve as landmarks, and with enough of them, we may reveal unexplored or overlooked possibilities.
 So far, the field has not been able to establish a virtuous cycle of feedback; it is hard for practitioners to situate their work in the context of others' so that subsequent work can improve on it.
 Our aim is to provide foundations for the study of programming systems that would allow such development.

 The contributions of this chapter are organized as follows:

-1. In Section\ \ref{programming-systems}, we characterize what a programming system is and review landmark programming systems of the past that are used as examples throughout the chapter, as well as to delineate our notion of a programming system.
-2. We develop *self-sustainability,* *notational freedom,* and *explicit structure* in detail as Technical Dimensions.
+1. We develop *self-sustainability,* *notational freedom,* and *explicit structure* as Technical Dimensions, following on from the discussion in Section\ \ref{the-three-properties-in-more-detail}.
 For each one, we give examples that illustrate the range of values it spans.
 The rest can be found in Appendix\ \ref{technical-dimensions-catalogue}, organised into related clusters: *interaction*, *notation*, *conceptual structure*, *customizability*, *complexity*, *errors*, and *adoptability*.
 2. In Section\ \ref{evaluation}, we sketch two ways of using the framework.
 In Section\ \ref{evaluating-the-dark-programming-system}, we use it to evaluate a recent interesting programming system.
 In Section\ \ref{exploring-the-design-space}, we use it to make Section\ \ref{the-missing-synthesis}'s "missing synthesis" idea more precise by plotting the unexplored part of the design space.
 This will let us envision a potential novel programming system to be developed in Chapters\ \ref{the-state-first-approach-to-bootstraplab} and\ \ref{the-code-first-approach-to-bootstraplab}.

 \begin{figure}